How To Use Bullet Points in Your Resume To Stand Out

 Under each job, include two to four bullet points that outline any accomplishments or duties that relate to the job you're applying to.
 Be specific about what you accomplished, referencing specific results and data.

-You can also use bullet points under your volunteer experience if you have it.
-You can provide details about your positions and the work you did.
+You can also use bullet points under your volunteer experience to provide details about your positions and the work you did.
 Also, you can use bullet points to list your skills and achievements.

 Tips for using bullet points

 Spend time crafting bullet points that show you are an experienced and qualified candidate.
 Here are some tips to get started: